eleksir/aleesa-telegram-bot/README.md

 bash bootstrap.sh
 ```

-and all libraries should be downloaded and built.
+and all libraries should be downloaded, built, tested and installed.

 ## N.B.

-If bot is unable to post to channel due to limitated permissions, it will die.
+If bot is unable to post to channel due to limited permissions, it will die.
-It if possible to change this behavior by patching Telegram/Bot/Brain.pm:
+It is possible to change this behavior by patching Telegram/Bot/Brain.pm:

 ```diff
 --- Brain.pm	2019-07-01 04:04:17.000000000 +0300